0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 }
 ```
 0.83 was found to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
-As we increase the value of the coefficient the difference between the initial entropy value and the final entropy value to be considered suspicious increases. <br/>

 ## Ransomware variations {#Ransomware-variations}
-When trying to mitigate ransomware , all the variants of the encryption process need to be considered as it can happen very differently.
+We must consider all variants of the encryption process it can happen very differently.
 The most popular variation is where the files are opened in R/W, read and encrypted in place, closed and then (optionally) renamed.<br/>
 Another option is memory mapping the files , from a ransomware prespective not only that it's faster,  it is considered more evasive as the write is initiated asynchronously by the system process rather than by the ransomware process (tbh anything asynchrnous is harder to deal with from a defensive point of view).
 This trick alone was enough for Maze, LockFile and others to evade some well known security solutions.<br/>
-A third way could be creating a copy of the file with the new name , opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.<br/>
-Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly seen in ransomwares in the wild.<br/>
+A third way could be creating a copy of the file with the new name, opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.
+Whilst there are other possiblities , we are going to tackle those three as they are (by far) the most commonly seen in ransomwares in the wild.<br/>

 ## Tracking & Evaluating file handles {#Tracking--Evaluating-file-handles}
-As mentioned ransomware encryption can happen very differently when it comes to file-system operations, we are going to tackle each variation seperatley as each sequence requires it's own filtering logic.<br/>
+As mentioned ransomware encryption can happen very differently when it comes to file-system operations, we are going to tackle each variation seperatley as each sequence requires it's own filtering logic and heuristics.<br/>
-Consider the most obvious sequence seen in ransomwares :
+Let's start with the most obvious sequence seen in ransomwares :
 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomSequence1.png" alt="">

-There a few things to consider:<br/>
+There a few things to highlight:<br/>
-1. A file may be truncated when opened , consequently by the time our filter's post create is invoked the initial state of the file is lost.<br/>
+1. A file may be truncated when opened, consequently by the time our filter's post create is invoked the initial state of the file is lost.<br/>
 2. A ransomware may initiate several writes using different byte offsets to modify different portions of the same file.<br/>

 Considering #1, we will monitor file opens that may truncate the file, indicated by a CreateDisposition value of ```FILE_SUPERSEDE``` , ```FILE_OVERWRITE``` or ```FILE_OVERWRITE_IF```.
 In such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>
-Considering #2 , we have to distinguish between close and cleanup operations. ```IRP_MJ_CLEANUP``` is sent whenever the last user reference to the file is closed(e.g. the last handle is closed).
-In contrast ```IRP_MJ_CLOSE ``` is sent whenever the last reference is released from the file object, representing the closure of the system state.
-Really what we want here is a datapoint when the file can no longe be modified using the same file object.
-Whenever I need a reminder of what's allowed in post cleanup , I go to the FAT source code and look for the check it does.
+Considering #2 , we have to distinguish between close and cleanup operations. ```IRP_MJ_CLEANUP``` is sent whenever the last user reference to the file is closed (e.g. the last handle is closed).
+In contrast ```IRP_MJ_CLOSE ``` is sent whenever the last reference is released from the file object, representing the system state.
+Really what we want here is a datapoint when the file can no longer be modified using the same file object.
+Whenever I need a reminder of what's allowed in post cleanup, I go to the FAT source code and look for the check it does.
 The following can be seen in the ```FatCheckIsOperationLegal``` :

 ```cpp
         //